After Midnight (J. J. Cale song): Background and releases

 When we [recorded] it, me and Delaney both did [the guitar part] it at [the] same time, and it was a really difficult claw-hammer [picking] thing.
 I thought: "This is too hard," so we made a meal out of it.
 What got me is that it appeared to be a very complex track and I was just intrigued, and thought: "I've got to try and get this [right]."
 Cale was coming from this very soulful white music.
 It was at Delaney's insistence that I did ['After Midnight'], and that was probably one of the first songs we decided to record.
 And that began my association with J.J., really.

 Cale was unaware of Clapton's recording of the song until it became a radio hit in 1970.
 He recalled to Mojo magazine that when he heard Clapton's version playing on his radio, "I was dirt poor, not making enough to eat and I wasn’t a young man.
 I was in my thirties, so I was very happy.
 It was nice to make some money."
-Cale's friend and producer Audie Ashworth then encouraged him to capitalize on the song's success by recording a full album, Naturally, released in 1972.
-Cale issued the re-recorded version as a single that same year with its B-side track, "Crying Eyes."
-The 1972 re-recorded version reached #42 on the Billboard Hot 100.
+Cale's friend and producer Audie Ashworth then encouraged him to capitalize on the song's success by recording a full album, Naturally, released in 1971.
+Cale issued the re-recorded version as a single the following year with its B-side track, "Crying Eyes."
+The re-recorded version reached #42 on the Billboard Hot 100.

 Cale told The San Diego Union-Tribune in his 1990 interview about Clapton's version:

 I thought: 'Well, that won't go anywhere'. [...]
 A year later, they started playing it on every radio station, including in my hometown.
 The first time I heard it on my car radio I just drove off to the side of the road.
 Because I'd never heard anything of my own on the radio before...

 All record companies want big-selling records, and my music is a little too raw for commercial success.
 People are familiar with my songs, especially through Eric Clapton.
 But I have a hard time drawing a crowd, because I have been a songwriter.
 I've never sold a lot of records; my music's gotten much more famous than me.